 There is no better ice-breaker than that of guests guessing who one and the other is.
 Will I be giving my age away if I said that in my circles, most guests can’t help but gravitate to the eighties?

 #11 A-list celebrity gathering

 A twist on the television dinner party theme, an A-list celebrity gathering sets the tone for a swanky dinner party.
 Once again, I often get repeat visits.
 Mostly from ‘Elvis Presley’, who never passes up on an opportunity to serenade us.
 The cuisines?
 Just some of the finest, of course.
-So caviar, sushi, and many of those dishes whose names neither of us can pronounce.
-We like to keep things pretentious, but in an ironic way, of course…

 Okay, so this would have to be a Friday night dinner party.
 Nobody is going to work the next day.
 Your bodies can’t recover as quickly as they did, back in the uni days.

 #13 Persian: Arabian nights

 If you have a long dining room table, put it to good use with a Persian themed dinner party.
 This is more like a food party, where food is the entire party!

 #14 Las Vegas casino theme

 As far as the food goes, it’s pretty much a breakfast buffet, served all day long.
 Big portions of the likes of waffles, eggs, bacon, strong coffee, etc.

 Make a poker night out of it!

 #15 Japanese city pop theme

 Aah.
 I get some false nostalgia when thinking about this dinner party theme.
 It’s one I’m proud to say I came up with…

 Pop on some Japanese City Pop music and you’ll know exactly what I’m talking about.
 It’ll make for a Japanese twist to US pop culture as shaped by the 60s and 70s.

 Get some glow-in-the-dark stickers, props and ornaments to recreate the bright neon city lights.

 #16 Pub-grub and sports theme

 It doesn’t necessarily have to be the jersey of the team you’ll be watching while enjoying delicious pub grub.
 A few pints on tap, mile-high burgers and thick chips, with fried onion rings falling out.

 #17 Maritime madness and seafood

 Who’s going to come dressed as a pirate?
 Either way, a maritime themed dinner party is just a great excuse to enjoy some great seafood.
 Whether you’re enjoying lobster, ceviche or a humble prawn cocktail, it’ll be a sight for a seafood-lovers eyes.

 #18 Classic dinner party theme

 Here’s where you just honour the classic dinner party tradition.
 You’ll serve a multi-course meal, complete with a main course and dessert.
 Guests can be entertained in any which way that feels natural.

 We used to have classic dinner parties at my house all the time!
 I believe this is one of the origins of the phrase ‘make it a meal!’

-The great outdoors
+#19 The great outdoors

 You don’t necessarily have to move the dining room table outside to enjoy an outdoors-themed dinner party.
 It definitely makes it that much more special though.
 I’ve long since invested in special garden furniture, so no problems as far as dining outside goes.

 Various guests can contribute some of the food, to be served buffet-style, in serving containers with replaceable lids.
 Salads make for the best dishes for an al fresco dinner party theme.

 Obviously, a lot of these themes might only be suitable in certain seasons depending on your location.
 If it’s pretty miserable outside where you are, they might not be applicable.

 #20 Camping or glamping

 You don’t have to actually go away to an actual campsite.
 However, if you do, you might want to consider options that don’t require a stove or refrigeration.
 Turn your backyard into one.
 Build a fire.
 Assemble some camp chairs around the fire, and prepare some food over the fire!

 Dishes such as barbecued meat and falafels go best with this camping (or glamping) dinner party theme.

 #21 Street food run

 We eat it while making our way home, to finally tuck-in to some homemade dessert!
 This option is particularly good for those who find hosting a dinner party to be a little daunting.
 Especially if you struggle with the timing of cooking a 3 course meal.

 The barbecue – my go-to dinner party theme when guests show up unexpectedly!
 We do have an electric barbecue though.
 So helping to ‘build the fire’ is replaced by other ways through which everybody can contribute.

-Southern Hemisphere barbecue
+#23 Southern Hemisphere barbecue

 I have to mention the Southern Hemisphere barbecue, on its own.
 It makes for a unique dinner party theme twist.
 The Aussies refer to it as a ‘barbie,’ while South Africans call it a ‘braai.’
 Rugby and cricket lovers will probably know where I’m going with this.

 Get everybody to wear their favourite sports team colours.

-African American-style cookout
+#24 African American-style cookout

 This is when you’re gearing up to entertain a large dinner party crowd.
 It’s what it says on the tin.
 An African American style cookout theme is different to a barbecue.

 When it’s time to eat, the food is enjoyed at a traditional dinner table that has been moved outside.

 #25 Picnic dinner party theme

 If you have a nice space out in the backyard, have a proper picnic out on the lawn.
 Otherwise we often have these picnic dinners only as a theme.
-So we bring it indoors.
-They can also be enjoyed out on the deck or patio.
-Only pre-prepared foods will do as far as a picnic dinner party theme.
-So sandwiches, falafel wraps, fresh fruit platters, etc. The idea is for it to make for an intimate dinner setting.
-Good conversation makes the party.

 #26 Hippie-styled dinner party theme